Appeal against an academic decision

 The student must be able to demonstrate how due process was not observed.
 For instance:

-- The procedures used by the department for determining the final grade do not conform to the Academic Board Resolutions: Assessment and Examination of Coursework.
+- The procedures used by the department for determining the grade or academic decison do not conform to the

-Normally, the Departmental Appeal process is productive and the student is satisfied with the outcome achieved.
+Normally, the informal appeal process is productive and the student is satisfied with the outcome achieved.

-However, if the student is not satisfied, and genuinely believes that due academic process has not been followed in deciding of the Departmental Appeal, the student may submit a Faculty Appeal.
+However, if the student is not satisfied, and genuinely believes that due academic process has not been followed in deciding of the informal appeal, the student may submit an appeal to the Faculty or relevant administrative unit.

-Faculty Appeals should be submitted to the Student Services Counter within 15 working days of the outcome of the Departmental Appeal.
+Faculty Appeals should be submitted to the within 20 working days of the outcome of informal appeal

 Faculty Appeals must include: